-Important: If you receive services outside of the benefit described, an additional cost share may apply What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Welcome to Medicare preventive visit The plan covers the one-time Welcome to Medicare preventive visit.
-The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed (such as a one-time EKG/ECG screening).
-Important: We cover the Welcome to Medicare preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your Welcome to Medicare preventive visit.
-There is no copayment for the Welcome to Medicare preventive visit.
-50% for the Welcome to Medicare preventive visit.
-Deductible does apply.
-Worldwide assistance program Assist America offers you travel assistance services for both medical and non-medical emergencies while traveling internationally or domestically while 100 miles away from home for less than 90 consecutive days.
+Important: If you receive services outside of the benefit described, an additional cost share may apply.
+What you must pay when you get these services Services that are covered for you POS (out-of-network): HMO (in-network): Welcome to Medicare preventive visit There is no copayment 40% for the Welcome to for the Welcome to Medicare preventive The plan covers the one-time Welcome to Medicare preventive visit.
+Medicare preventive visit.
+The visit includes a visit. review of your health, as well as education Deductible does apply. and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed (such as a one-time EKG/ECG screening).
+Important: We cover the Welcome to Medicare preventive visit only within the first 12 months you have Medicare Part B. When vou make vour appointment, let vour doctor's office know you would like to schedule your Welcome to Medicare preventive visit. \$0 for services furnished through Assist America.
+Worldwide assistance program You will still pay for benefits covered by Priority Assist America offers you travel assistance Health Medicare, such as emergent/urgent care or services for both medical and non-medical prescription drugs. emergencies while traveling internationally or domestically while 100 miles away from Deductible does not apply. home for less than 90 consecutive days.
 Services are available 24/7/365.
 Assist America's Operations Center is staffed by trained, multilingual assistance personnel who can provide immediate recommendations for any emergency situation.
-Emergency evacuation or transportation services are available to the nearest facility capable of providing proper care, if care is not locally available. \$0 for services furnished the You will still pay for benefit Health Medicare, such as exprescription drugs.
-Deductible does not apply. its covered by Priority
+Emergency evacuation or transportation services are available to the nearest facility capable of providing proper care, if care is not locally available.

 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Worldwide assistance program (continued) Assist America will arrange and pay for a loved one to join a member who is traveling alone and is expected to be hospitalized for more than seven days. • When a prescription is lost or left behind, Assist America works with the prescribing physician and a local pharmacy to replace the member's medicine. • In the event that a member passes away while traveling, Assist America will arrange and pay for the required documents, preparation of remains and transport to bring the mortal remains to a funeral home near the member's place of residence.
+What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Worldwide assistance program (continued) Assist America will arrange and pay for a loved one to join a member who is traveling alone and is expected to be hospitalized for more than seven days.
+When a prescription is lost or left behind, Assist America works with the prescribing physician and a local pharmacy to replace the member's medicine. • In the event that a member passes away while traveling, Assist America will arrange and pay for the required documents, preparation of remains and transport to bring the mortal remains to a funeral home near the member's place of residence.
 Contact Assist America: within the US by calling 1.800.872.1414, outside the US by calling +1.609.986.1234, or by downloading the free Assist America mobile app.
 The Assist America reference number for Priority Health Medicare members is 01-AA-PHP-12123M.
 Note: No claims for reimbursement will be accepted.